 For instance, in the video below (scroll down!) we see Big Bertha being closely followed by Miles Ray, so we thought he was The One for her.
 However, later on when we checked out the footage, we found out that Lightning Ray pursued her (on his own) as well.
 It’s not clear who fathered the child in the end, that could only be proven through DNA testing.

 There is no definitive research to suggest manta rays follow a specific method when deciding on a partner.

 Not much is known about manta rays’ fertility rate, and the age at which they’re ready to have pups, although we assume they will become available for mating after they’ve reached maturity.

-One very interesting thing I witnessed, was the manta ray “W” being very pregnant in 2012.
+One fascinating thing I witnessed was the manta ray “W” being very pregnant in 2012.
 Very exciting in itself, were it not that she was identified in 1979 as a mature female; this meant that she was at least 10-15 years old back then.
 Add 33 years to that (between 1979 and 2012), and she must have been close to 50 years old when pregnant in 2012!